-- (c) Publish relevant information relating to any capacity reservation, allocation, and/or substitution in accordance with UNC and pursuant to the IP PARCA.
-This is to facilitate transparency and aid Shipper User decision making. - (d) Undertake such Works as are necessary to deliver funded Incremental Obligated Entry Capacity to facilitate the allocation of the requested Interconnection Point Capacity. - (e) Allocate, on behalf of the Shipper User (or Nominated User) the Reserved Entry Capacity from the date(s) identified in the IP PARCA.
-Such date(s) may be amended pursuant to the IP PARCA. - (f) Substitute previously reserved capacity from suitable ASEPs to the IP ASEP identified in the IP PARCA.
-Any such capacity shall be identified in accordance with the ECS and the substitution will be subject to non-veto by the Authority. - 220.
-Subject to, and in accordance with, the terms of the IP PARCA, the counterparty: - (a) shall provide security in respect of capacity reservation; and - (b) shall provide such information, (the demonstration information) to National Gas Transmission by the Demonstration Date(s).
-National Gas Transmission may not proceed with work under the IP PARCA until receipt of the demonstration information.
+- (a) shall provide security in respect of capacity reservation; and - (b) shall provide such information, (the demonstration information) to National Grid by the Demonstration Date(s).
+National Grid may not proceed with work under the IP PARCA until receipt of the demonstration information.
 Any delay in providing the demonstration information may result in the capacity release date being deferred or in termination of the IP PARCA; and - (c) may, in the event of termination of the IP PARCA, be invoiced for the IP PARCA Termination Amount pursuant to the PARCA. - i.
 This will be calculated in accordance with the PARCA Termination Amount set out in the Gas Transmission Transportation Charging Methodology (UNC TPD Section Y). - (d) may, upon reaching the allocation date, request that capacity is allocated (if a Reservation Party this must be via a Nominated User). - (e) may, at any time, terminate the IP PARCA subject to the terms of the IP PARCA and the payment of any outstanding amounts under the IP PARCA.

-Where the IP PARCA is terminated and National Gas Transmission determine that any Reserved Entry Capacity cannot be used for another PARCA or IP PARCA currently in progression, any unsold Technical Interconnection Point Capacity shall be made available to the market as Unsold Interconnection Point Capacity through existing processes.
+Where the IP PARCA is terminated and National Grid determine that any Reserved Entry Capacity cannot be used for another PARCA or IP PARCA currently in progression, any unsold Technical Interconnection Point Capacity shall be made available to the market as Unsold Interconnection Point Capacity through existing processes.

 - 221. Subject to, and in accordance with the terms of the IP PARCA, the counterparty, where the counterparty is a Reservation Party: - (a) shall nominate one or more Shipper Users to be allocated and registered as holding the entire quantity of Interconnection Point Capacity, at the location, and from the date(s) determined and reserved pursuant to the IP PARCA.
-The nomination must be received from the Reservation Party by the date determined pursuant to the IP PARCA and the notice of nomination shall be consistent with the terms of the IP PARCA. - (b) After nomination of such Shipper User(s) (assuming the nominations are not rejected in accordance with the terms of the IP PARCA and/or UNC) and acceptance by the Nominated User(s), and at a time determined in accordance with the IP PARCA, the Nominated User(s) will be Registered as holding such amounts of Interconnection Point Capacity as if they had initially applied for the capacity in accordance with paragraph 200.

-- 222. In accordance with UNC TPD Section B, Reserved Entry Capacity does not constitute part of a User's Available Firm NTS Entry Capacity at an IP ASEP until it has been registered to that Shipper User, pursuant to an IP PARCA. - 223.
-National Gas Transmission will require Authority approval of a Funded Incremental Obligated Capacity (FIOC) Project Direction, specifying an output, delivery date and associated allowance as per Special Condition 3.13 Part C published for the IP ASEP before progressing to the allocation stage if it is to release Incremental Obligated Entry Capacity at that IP ASEP as per Special Condition 3.13.
+The nomination must be received from the Reservation Party by the date determined pursuant to the IP PARCA and the notice of nomination shall be consistent with the terms of the IP PARCA. - (b) After nomination of such Shipper User(s) (assuming the nominations are not rejected in accordance with the terms of the IP PARCA and/or UNC) and acceptance by the Nominated User(s), and at a time determined in accordance with the IP PARCA, the Nominated User(s) will be Registered as holding such amounts of Interconnection Point Capacity as if they had initially applied for the capacity in accordance with paragraph 200. - In accordance with UNC TPD Section B, Reserved Entry Capacity does not constitute part of a User's Available Firm NTS Entry Capacity at an IP ASEP until it has been registered to that Shipper User, pursuant to an IP PARCA. - 223.
+National Grid will require Authority approval of a Funded Incremental Obligated Capacity (FIOC) Project Direction, specifying an output, delivery date and associated allowance as per Special Condition 3.13 Part C published for the IP ASEP before progressing to the allocation stage if it is to release Incremental Obligated Entry Capacity at that IP ASEP as per Special Condition 3.13.
 This is necessary to ensure adequate funding of any works that may result from an IP PARCA. - 224.
-National Gas Transmission will make a FIOC Project Direction submission, as detailed in the FIOC Guidance and Submissions Requirements Document.
-This will facilitate the determination of funding, where required, for the incremental quantity to be released. - 225.
-During the development of the FIOC Project Direction submission, National Gas Transmission will identify if there is a material change in residual capacity constraint risk, arising from the proposed investment/contract solution, and hence may propose changes to the Constraint Management target as per Special Condition 5.5 of the Licence.
+National Grid will make a FIOC Project Direction submission, as detailed in the FIOC Guidance and SubmissionsRequirements Document.
+This will facilitate the determination of funding, where required, for the incremental quantity to be released.

+225. During the development of the FIOC Project Direction submission, National Grid will identify if there is a material change in residual capacity constraint risk, arising from the proposed investment/contract solution, and hence may propose changes to the Constraint Management target as per Special Condition 5.5 of the Licence.